mohitpai/journey-optimizer.en/help/using/reports/journey-global-report.md

 >[!CONTEXTUALHELP]
 >id="ajo_journey_email_bounces_errors_domains"
 >title="Bounces & errors by domains"
->abstract="XX"
+>abstract="The Bounces & Errors by Domains graph and table provide a granular breakdown at the domain level, offering insights into specific errors encountered during the email sending process."

 ![](assets/journey_email_bounce_domains.png)

 The **[!UICONTROL Bounces & errors by domains]** graph and table offer a domain-level breakdown of specific errors encountered during the sending process, providing a detailed analysis of issues that occurred.

 +++ Learn more on Bounces & errors by domains metrics